Skip to main content

 echo 'API_URL=https://api.example.com' >> .env

-// Install dotenv
+// Install godotenv

 Add .env to your .gitignore to avoid committing local values.